Early Christian History: Site Extras — Christian Martyr Complex

 Under Emperor Decius a more official Empire-wide persecution began.
 It lasted from 250 to 251, the end of his reign.
 Even then, his persecution was limited only to areas where he had authority; his reign was turbulent and his time taken up with military campaigns in the east.
 About that time a plague raged through the western and central Empire (called the Antonine Plague).
 Despite the end of Decian official persecution of Christians, popular persecutions (such as the Mob of Lyons) sporadically occurred.

-Emperor Diocletian
+The Persecution of Emperor Diocletian

-The single largest systemic persecution of Christians, and the one which had the greatest effect on Christendom as a whole, was that of Diocletian.
+The most significant systemic persecution of Christians, and the one which had the greatest effect on Christendom as a whole, was that of Diocletian.
 It is this persecution which was seen as the most important by later Christians, and it was taken (erroneously) to have been similar to prior persecutions.
 Diocletian’s policy included roaming interrogators who sought out Christians actively (a total departure from the older policy of Trajan).
 A particular target were anyone with sacred Christian books; since it was clergy who were most likely to have them, they bore the brunt of this persecution.
 Diocletian’s reign had dealt with military problems, plagues and famines, and economic collapse especially in the west.
 Looking for a scapegoat, he found it first in Manichaeans (who were persecuted beginning in 301) and then in Christians (beginning in 303).

-Diocletian’s persecution was devastating, and affected the clergy the most.
-In some places, while some lay Christians were unaffected, their clergy were all imprisoned or executed, leaving no one to perform the sacraments.
-Subsequent Christians mark the beginning of Diocletian’s reign, 284, as the beginning of a martyrdom-era, even though the persecution didn’t start until 19 years later.
 They exaggerated this persecution in other ways, as well; for example, a story dating to the early Middle Ages claims that Diocletian had killed some 20,000 Christians in the city of Nicomedia, on December 25, 303, by setting ablaze a church in which they were having a Christmas service.
-This story is almost certainly untrue, and not only because no enclosed building in Nicomedia then could have held anywhere near 20,000 people; but because eastern Christians of the time did not celebrate Christmas (on December 25 or any other day).
+This story is almost certainly untrue, and not only because no fully-enclosed building in Nicomedia then could have held anywhere near 20,000 people; but because eastern Christians of the time did not celebrate Christmas (on December 25 or any other day).
 While Diocletian certainly persecuted Christians, the historical record is obviously overstated and distorted; it was nowhere near as severe as later Christians have claimed.

 The official persecutions of Diocletian only lasted about 2 years, with his death; his successors Licinius and Constantine had different ideas about Christians and did not continue his policy.
 Eventually Constantine would declare tolerance for Christianity in the Edict of Milan (313), ending the persecution forever.